KvassBoy/Reddit-Pin-Comment/README.md

 Select script

 for redirect url, you can use this github page as the redirect url.
-It doen't matter
+It doesn't matter

 ### A way to run the script 24/7
 If you don't have a device to run the script 24/7, consider checking out pythonanywhere.com